andreacalia/docs/completable-future/intro.md

 });
 ```

-The `CompletableFuture#whenComplete()` method forces the user to check whether the computation of the result produced an error or the result.
-In the successful case, the `Throwable` parameter will be null, therefore the result value will be present.
+The `CompletableFuture#whenComplete(...)` method forces the user to check whether the computation of the result produced an error or the result.
+In the successful case, the `Throwable` parameter will be `null`, therefore the result value will be present.

-The CompletableFuture API has multiple methods that allows the user to concatenate operations, handle errors, etc. Some of the most useful methods are:
+The CompletableFuture API has multiple methods that allows the user to concatenate operations (chaining), handle errors, etc. Some of the most useful methods are:

 * `.thenAccept(Consumer<T>)`: consumes the produced value of the chain.
-* `.thenApply(Function<T,U>)`: conceptually equivalent to map in stream processing.
+* `.thenApply(Function<T,U>)`: conceptually equivalent to _map_ in stream processing.
 * `.thenRun(Runnable)`: simply runs the `Runnable`.
-* `.thenCompose(Function<T,CompletionStage<U>>)`: conceptually equivalent to flatMap in stream processing.
+* `.thenCompose(Function<T,CompletionStage<U>>)`: conceptually equivalent to _flatMap_ in stream processing.
-* `.whenComplete(Biconsumer<T,Throwable>)`: the specified `Biconsumer` accepts the value that was produced or the (first) exception that was thrown by previous stages in the chain.
+* `.whenComplete(Biconsumer<T,Throwable>)`: the specified `Biconsumer` accepts the value that was produced or the (first) exception that was thrown by a previous stage in the chain.

-Every method is also available with the _async_ suffix: e.g. `.thenApplyAsync(Function<T,U>)` and `.thenApplyAsync(Function<T,U>,Executor)`.
-These variants are useful because all the subsequent chaining of a `CompletableFuture` are executed on the same Thread that executes the first action.
+Every method presented above is also available with the _async_ suffix: e.g. `.thenApplyAsync(Function<T,U>)` and `.thenApplyAsync(Function<T,U>, Executor)`.

+The _async_ variants are useful because by default all the subsequent chaining of a `CompletableFuture` are executed on the same Thread that executes the first action.
 As an example:

 ```java
 CompletableFuture<String> asd = CompletableFuture.supplyAsync(() -> {